 - Smoked cod in oil flaked over potato salad

-Reserve red vermouth is the best companion for smoked products: its woody and spicy notes blend with the smoky notes of the fish.
-For more ideas on how to assemble a complete board, check out our guide on how to assemble a perfect smoked products board.
+Red reserva vermouth is the best companion for smoked products: its woody and spicy notes blend with the smoky notes of the fish.
+For more ideas on how to set up a complete board, consult our guide on how to set up a perfect smoked products board.

 Vermouth and seafood preserves are a perfect marriage that has been working for over a century.
 There's no need to reinvent the wheel: good vermouth, good preserves, good bread, and good company.
 It's that simple, that perfect.